davehorner/cargo-e/README.md

 cargo e [OPTIONS] [EXAMPLE] [-- extra arguments]
 ```

-If there is only one example, it will run the example.
+If there is only one example, it will run that example.

 ### Command-line Options